Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/create-and-verify-alarm/create-and-verify-alarm.md

     </copy>
     ```

-5. A file named **livelab\_logs.txt** will be created at the location where python script is executed.
-This file will contains 1000 random log records, generated in interval of your current UTC time and 2 hours before your current UTC time.
+5. A file named **livelab\_logs.txt** is created at the location where python script is executed.
+This file will contain 1000 random log records, generated in intervals of your current UTC and 2 hours before your current UTC.

 6. Run the following command in **OCI Cloud Shell**,